MojosBeans100/un-petit-jeu-francais/README.md

 The website largely uses IBM Plex Sans, with the main front page header in a custom French-looking font called Peignot, and sans-serif as a back-up font.

+Only basic, non-custom fonts are used in the main area to avoid distraction from the game.

 ### Colours

-The colour scheme is kept to blacks and whites during the actual game, in order to be non-distracting to the user.
+The colour scheme is kept to blacks and whites during the actual game, with a bit of red and blue to continue the French theme, in order to be non-distracting to the user.
 There is a pleasant background image of Paris.

 The front page of the website is designed to look like a French road/street sign, with further emphasis on the French look with red, white and blue colors to replicate the French flag.
 See below the inspiration for the front page: